 After I stripped down, I put my clothes, bag, and shoes in the basket, and bashfully handed the basket back to her.
 In return, she handed me a pair of black plastic sandals to put on.

 In her hands were small jars of black goop, another of a brown powder, a scrubbing glove, and a medium size bucket that resembled what I used to build sand castles with when I was younger.

 Wearing only sandals, the women led us underneath a stone archway, past another stone room whose walls were lined with stone benches, into another stone room.
 This last room was the largest of all of the rooms, this is where the bathing happens.

 In addition to my friend and I being naked, our natirs were both topless.
 Not exactly relevant, but noteworthy.
 I didn't understand why this was necessary, but I felt a sort of comradery for her being exposed as well.

 The once white tiles were a dull shade of their former brilliance.
-I wondered if these tiles were original, from the 1500s.
+With child-like wonder, I pondered if these tiles were original, from the 1500s.

 The women turned on the spigots to let the water run, unscrewed the lids of the jars open, laid out these thin rubber mats – the kind that looked like kitchen drawer lining from the 80s – and filled the buckets when the water was hot.